 Over the last few events we have introduced new acts to the flying display programme, performers who have displayed and competed overseas, but have not had the opportunity to display at Australia’s premier air show event, the Australian International Airshow.

-The line-up for Airshow 2015 was vastly different to that of recent events and received tremendous feedback from the public for the fresh and varied flying displays.
-In 2017 we have continued to vary the line-up with the selection of several new performers.
+The line-up at AIRSHOW 2017 was vastly different to that of recent events and received tremendous feedback from the public for the fresh and varied flying displays.
+For AIRSHOW 2019 we have continued to vary the line-up with the selection of several new performers.

 While we would like to select as many performers as possible the reality is that we are constrained by the economic climate, the need to implement variety in the flying display and display time available.

 We will continue to select new local and international performers, while at the same time past performers will return to future events.

 We have many queries as to why various Air Forces are not present at the event.

 Aside from the civil side of the event, the Australian International Airshow is the preeminent event for showcasing the Royal Australian Air Force (RAAF) and is run in conjunction with the Chief of Air Force Symposium.

 Invites to foreign Air Forces are sent by Chief of Air Force to respective heads of foreign Air Forces to attend the symposium and to consider supporting the event with aircraft for static and flying displays.
 Factors such as operational requirements and budgets, political considerations and distance are some of the reasons that invitees may, or may not, decided to attend.